REV. KEVIN VANDIVER, PH.D.

 DIRECTOR OF MUSIC

-Jarrod Jabre is here to serve God and chew bubblegum, and he's all out of bubblegum.
+Jarrod Jabre (he/him) is here to serve God and chew bubblegum, and he's all out of bubblegum.
 As Director of Operations, Jarrod manages the building and property of Reformation, as well as oversees professional relationships and stewardship of congregational resources.
 Previous work for the Church includes teaching at the Lutheran School in Beit Sahour, Palestine, and lecturing for the Lutheran College Washington Semester here in Washington, DC.

-Jarrod is a proud resident of Silver Spring, where he lives with his wife, Ruth, and son, Eli, as well as the two true loves of his life, their cats Moxie and Toby.
+Jarrod is a proud resident of Silver Spring, where he lives with his wife, Ruth, an educator, and son, Eli, as well as the two true loves of his life, their cats Moxie and Toby.
 He is a graduate of CUADrama and the Lutheran Theological Seminary at Gettysburg, both of which no longer exist -- he claims no responsibility for this.
-He is also a noted wine & beverage director, most recently as co-owner of Locavino in Downtown Silver Spring.
+He is also a award-winning wine & beverage director, most recently as co-owner of Locavino in Downtown Silver Spring.
 Jarrod is honored and blessed to be a part of Reformation's wonderful work on Capitol Hill and beyond.

-Julie serves as our administrative assistant Monday through Thursday, 9 am to 5 pm.
+Julie (she/her) serves as our Church Administrator Monday through Friday, 9 am to 5 pm.
 She creates our printed and digital worship materials, provides office support, and plays Tetris with the parking lot.

 Raised in a small south-central Pennsylvania town called New Freedom, Julie grew up loving music.
 She played piano and flute from a young age and was the drum major for her high school marching band.
 She then earned a BA in Music Education from Eastern University (outside of the Philadelphia area) and began teaching private lessons for piano and band instruments upon graduation and moving to DC.
 Julie is happily married to her husband, Andy, and have been foster parents since 2014 and recently adopted their toddler son.
 When she isn't thinking about the details of church office life, she enjoys making music, being outdoors with her family, watching movies, and hanging with her cat Daniel.